EECS/devops-master-class/docker/readme.md

 docker push in28min/hello-world-nodejs:0.0.1.RELEASE
 ```

+docker container kill - Doesn't give time to container to shut down gracefully, just kills immediately

 ### Host Networking in Docker for Mac and Windows

 - https://docs.docker.com/network/host/

->The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.
+> The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.